encody/borsh-cli/README.md

   decode
           Decode Borsh input to JSON
   extract
-          Extracts the Borsh schema header strip
+          Extract the Borsh schema header strip
-          Removes the Borsh schema header help
+          Remove the Borsh schema header help
           Print this message or the help of the given subcommand(s)